 For Windows, the personality menu measures 12x32 pixels, as shown.

 Figure 2.
 Personality menu on Windows

 For Mac, the personality menu measures 26x26 pixels, but floats 8 pixels in from the right and 6 pixels from the top, which increases the occupied space to 34x32 pixels, as shown.

 For a sample that implements a content add-in, see Excel Content Add-in Humongous Insurance in GitHub.

-- Check to see if your Office Add-in will work on a specific Office host platform.
+- Check to see if your Office Add-in will work on a specific Office application or platform.

 - Some content add-ins may require the user to "trust" the add-in to read and write to Excel or PowerPoint.
 You can declare what level of permissions you want your user to have in the add-in's manifest.